 - Juice of 1 fresh lemon

-- 4 tbs. olive oil
+- 4 teaspoons olive oil

-- 1 tsp. salt
+- 1 teaspoon salt

-- 1/2 tsp. fresh ground black pepper
+- 1/2 teaspoon fresh ground black pepper

-- 1 head of garlic - grilled in skin
+- 1 head of garlic

-- 1/2 cup of fresh cilantro - stems removed and chopped
+- 1/2 cup of fresh cilantro, stems removed and chopped

-- 4 - 5 fresh mint leaves - chopped
+- 3 fresh mint leaves, chopped

-- 3 - 4 fresh basil leaves - chopped
+- 4 fresh basil leaves, chopped

 Instructions

-- One with the flour, one with the egg wash and finally one with the processed oats.
+- Set up a station of three shallow dishes to prepare the eggplant: One for the flour, one with the egg wash, and one with the processed oats.

 - Repeat this process until the eggplant is used up.